cloudfoundry/cli/doc/adr/0005-v7-push-transforms-manifest-before-applying.md

 ## Context

-_The issue motivating this decision, and any context that influences or constrains the decision._
+> _The issue motivating this decision, and any context that influences or constrains the decision._

 **NOTE:** This ADR builds on ideas introduced in [the last `push` refactor](/doc/adr/0004-v7-push-refactor.md).
 If you haven't read that ADR, please do so before reading this one.

 As the V3 Acceleration Team was working on the V7 CLI version of `cf push`, we found that the implementation made certain features difficult (or impossible) to implement.
-We refactored the first part of `cf push` to solve the problems described below.
+We refactored the first part of `cf push` as described below to solve some of these problems.

 ### The dream of the server-side manifest

+In December 2018, the CAPI, CLI, and V3 Acceleration teams began discussing the idea of "server-side manifests", in which CAPI would build endpoints that received a manifest and made the necessary changes on the API side.
+Previously, the `push` manifest file was a concept invented and implemented fully by the CLI.

+The results of this work were the V3 [app manifest](https://v3-apidocs.cloudfoundry.org#app-manifest) and [space manifest](https://v3-apidocs.cloudfoundry.org#space-manifest) endpoints.

-The dream of server-side manifests is that the CF CLI does not need to have any knowledge of push manifest contents in order fulfill `push`, that `push` can supply manifest contents as input to the API apply manifest endpoint without ever parsing the manifest.
-Once apply manifest runs, we expect that the desired state expressed by the CLI user is represented in the API database.
-After that, `push` proceeds with uploading the soruce code and starting the app.
+One part of the dream of server-side manifests was that the CLI would no longer need to have any knowledge of manifest contents.
+The `push` command would pass manifest contents directly to the API without ever parsing the YAML.
+The API would apply the manifest as given, and the CLI would then upload source code for staging.

-CAPI wanted to add additional manifest features (i.e. properties) without requiring any implementation changes on the CF CLI side, which drove the move to server-side manifest design.
+The goal of this was to allow CAPI to add additional manifest features (i.e. properties) without requiring any implementation changes on the CLI side.

-See here for more on this topic:
+See here for more on this topic, including the original goals of server-side manifests:
 * [V3 Server-Side Multi-App Manifests](https://docs.google.com/document/d/1z-0Ev-QCtuoT8nJCoNaVJmkMPNk4PYi_VGWzc8CwBIs/edit#)
 * [Server Side Manifest Exploration](https://docs.google.com/document/d/1HKNz5Qaza9fx8QSQp4oWqzcg3Sv1tkyEhm_6qQFaQAM/edit#heading=h.qt2a8po833hn)

 ### Adding support for diffing

-One goal for this refactor was to support the diff output in V7 `push`.
-This is a feature of V6 `push` that we got a lot of positive feedback about, and it was the last piece of `push` we needed to implement for parity with V6.
+At this point in time, V7 `push` does not print diff output like it does in V6.
+This is a feature of V6 `push` that we got a lot of positive feedback about, and it is the last piece of `push` we need to implement for parity with V6.

-The diff output shows the difference between the current state of the pushed apps and the desired state (as represented by the manifest and flag overrides), like this:
+The diff output is meant to show the difference between the current state of the pushed apps and the desired state (as represented by the manifest and flag overrides), like this:

 ```diff
 $ cf push -i 3